Microsoft-community/Community-website/src/member/index.md

 <br>

 8. Users in direct violation of Discord or Microsoft Terms of Service may be banned without warning.
-This includes the use of userbots, not meeting the minimum age requirement, or the use of de-bloaters/privacy scripts.
+This includes the use of userbots, and not meeting the minimum age requirement.
+Additionally, do not discussor promote the usage of de-bloaters/privacy scripts.
 Read [Discord ToS](https://discord.com/terms/) and [Microsoft ToS](https://www.microsoft.com/en-us/legal/terms-of-use) {#rule-8}

 <br>